khmyznikov/pwa-install/README.md

-  disable-chrome param is for completely disabling custom logic and interception for Chromium browsers (will work built-in browser logic). use-local-storage will store the user's preference to ignore the prompt in long-lived storage (so they will not be prompted again unless they clear application data) disable-android-fallback will disable instructions for non-Chrome browsers on Android
+  disable-chrome param is for completely disabling custom logic and interception for Chromium browsers (will work built-in browser logic). use-local-storage will store the user's preference to ignore the prompt in long-lived storage (so they will not be prompted again unless they clear application data) disable-android-fallback will disable instructions for non-Chrome browsers on Android manual-how-to shows the instructions right away, disabling screenshots (Apple only)
 --->
 ```
 *Make a good manifest file and don't use name/descr/icon params.
 Boolean attributes needs to be removed to act like "false"*